mentainha/m3o/README.md

 ## Development

-Go into `apps/web` and run `npm install && npm run dev`.
+Go into `apps/web` and run `npm install && npm run dev`

-The site will be available on `localhost:3000`.
+The site will be available on `localhost:3000`

 ## Self Hosting